jletroui/FrcJavaKoans/README.md

      */
 ```

 These lines are forming what's called a 'comment'.
 All the text between a `/*` and a `*/` is a comment.
 A comment is a piece of information that is ignored by Java.
 It is not code.
 It is very useful for documenting your code while you are writing Java.
 The master is putting each Koan's instructions for you in such a comment.

+The first line of the comment tells you the title of the Koan: `# Displaying some text in the console`.

-You can find the goal of the koan at the top of each such comment: `Display 'Hello!' in the console.`.
+Then comes the goal of the koan at the top of each such comment: `Display 'Hello!' in the console.`.
 The console is the simplest way for a Java program to communicate with you by displaying simple text in a terminal.
 Remember what was displayed when running the Koans?
 You saw this bit:

 ```
 Console: